 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-The age old debate: are barbells or dumbbells better for a home gym?
+The age-old debate: are barbells or dumbbells better for a home gym?
+What’s better for your workout?
 After using nearly every barbell on the market as well as most dumbbells and helping thousands of people start home gyms, I think we have a good idea on which is superior.
-Mostly, it comes down to your budget and training style–let's discuss.
+Mostly, it comes down to your budget and training style–let’s discuss.

 Ah, the age old question.
 Which is better overall for training – barbells or dumbbells?
 To better understand the discussion around this question (and which to include in your training) it may help to consider the history behind each piece of equipment.

 Dumbbells were invented first, dating back to 700 B.C.
 They were first used by the Greeks, specifically those who competed in long jumping.
 These long jumpers would use the strap on the handle of these crescent-shaped discs (halteres) to swing themselves back and forward, therefore creating the momentum to increase their jump.
 One thousand years later, those native to India used club-like metal rods (“nal” which many see as the inspiration for the Rogue Thompson Fat Bells) to increase muscle size and strength; they were typically used by sportsmen, wrestlers, and bodybuilders.